Semantics in Multi-objective Genetic Programming: Results and Analysis

 \subsection{Diversity}

-We quantify diversity by computing the number of unique solutions in the minority and in the majority classes found by either a canonical EMO approach (NSGA-II or SPEA2) \textit{vs.} a semantic-based approach (SDO, SSC or SCD) for each of the six datasets used in this work (see Table~\ref{tab:datasets}).
-A unique solution is defined as a solution that was yield by a particular approach (for instance NSGA-II) and not yield by another approach (for instance SDO).
-Consequently, a non unique solution is that one yield by two approaches.
+Diversity in GP can be quantified in many different ways, in this work we focus on phenotypic diversity, based on the number of unique fitness values \cite{div1,div2}.
+This measure of diversity is particularly relevant in a MO problem, since the spread of solutions in the Pareto front is a desired feature of the optimisation process.
+Specifically, we quantify diversity by computing the number of unique solutions produced in objective space, considering the TPR and the TNR (see Section~\ref{sec:experimental}) of each solution found by either a canonical EMO approach (NSGA-II or SPEA2) \textit{vs.} a semantic-based approach (SDO, SSC or SCD) for each of the six datasets used in this work (see Table~\ref{tab:datasets}).
+A unique solution is defined as a solution that was obtained by a particular approach (for instance NSGA-II) but not obtained by another approach (for instance SDO).
+Consequently, a non-unique solution is one that was obtained by two approaches.

-We know from Section~\ref{sec:experimental}, that we used 16 different configurations of values to compute the semantic distance for each of the semantic-based approaches in each of the datasets used.
-We summarised these by computing the average of these 16 values and compared it against a canonical MO approach.
-Table~\ref{tab:unique:nsgaii} reports the number of unique pair solutions on the minority and majority classes found by either NSGA-II or SDO, NSGA-II or SSC and NSGA-II or SCD.
-As can be seen from this table, our proposed SDO approach, that treats semantic distance values as an additional criterion, third column from left to right of Table~\ref{tab:unique:nsgaii}, produces many more unique solutions compared to canonical NSGA-II for any of the datasets used.
+We know from Section~\ref{sec:experimental} that we used 16 different configurations of values to compute the semantic distance for each of the semantic-based approaches in each of the datasets used.
+We summarised these by computing the average and standard deviation of these 16 values and compared it against a canonical MO approach.
+Table~\ref{tab:unique:nsgaii} reports the number of unique solutions found by either NSGA-II or SDO, NSGA-II or SSC and NSGA-II or SCD.
+As can be seen from this table, our proposed SDO approach, which treats semantic distance values as an additional criterion, third column from left to right of Table~\ref{tab:unique:nsgaii}, produces more unique solutions compared to canonical NSGA-II for any of the datasets used.
 For example, the lowest ratio of SDO \textit{vs.} NSGA-II is $\approx$2.4 on the Yeast$_1$ dataset.
 That is, there are 2.4 more solutions produced by SDO compared to NSGA-II (1991.5 $\pm$ 149.0 \textit{vs.} 798.5 $\pm$ 33.3).
 At the opposite end, we have that the highest ratio of SDO \textit{vs.} NSGA-II is $\approx$5.6 on the Abal$_2$ dataset (183.5 $\pm$ 21.3 \textit{vs.} 1034.7 $\pm$ 284.8).
-When we then turn our attention to the other two semantic-based approaches, we can see that there is no real advantage for SSC or SCD over NSGA-II, in terms of producing more solutions on these two conflicting classes.
+When we then turn our attention to the other two semantic-based approaches, we can see that there is no real advantage for SSC or SCD over NSGA-II, in terms of producing more solutions on the two conflicting classes.